The Ultimate Guide to Namibia Safaris

 Next stop: Swakopmund, Namibia’s delightful coastal town, known for its inherent colonial German character.
 It is located where the frigid waters of the Atlantic meet the blistering sands of the Namib.
 Your first activity is an exhilarating quad biking excursion into the desert, after which you’ll check into the historic Hansa Hotel.
 Built in 1905, it is the oldest hotel in the country and sought-after for its renowned restaurant.

-On your second day on the Namib’s dramatic coast, you’ll enjoy a daytrip to Sandwich Harbor.
+On your second day on the Namib’s dramatic coast, you’ll enjoy a day trip to Sandwich Harbor.
 En route you’ll stop at Bird Rock, a guano island inhabited by some 200 000 birds and a fine example of man's efforts to utilize the rich natural resources of the area.
-Thereafter you’ll journey south along the coast.
+Thereafter, you’ll journey south along the coast.
 Walvis Bay’s lagoon and Sandwich Harbor have both been designated as ‘wetlands of international importance’ by Ramsar.
 Around 40 000 birds (of 34 different species) inhabit the Sandwich Harbor marine sanctuary.
 You’ll be able to walk along the wind-sculpted dunes and possibly enjoy sightings of seals, dolphins and whales.

 The following morning, you will depart for a three-night luxury safari experience on the border of Etosha National Park.
 Etosha is Namibia’s top safari destination, replete with wildlife and boasting a fine infrastructure as well as a wide range of accommodation options.
 The game viewing opportunities are extraordinary.
 Despite its arid appearance, you’ll find many large mammal species thriving in Etosha, from elephants and black rhinos to major predators like lions, leopards and cheetahs.